AppDaemon/appdaemon/docs/INSTALL.rst

       -v <Your AppDaemon conf dir>:/conf \
       appdaemon:latest

-For more information on running AppDeamon under Docker, see the Docker Tutorial.
+For more information on running AppDaemon under Docker, see the Docker Tutorial.
 The key difference is that you will be running a locally built instance of AppDaemon rather than one from Docker Hub, so for run commands, make usre yo uspecify "appdaemon:latest" as the image, as above, rather than "acockburn/appdaemon:latest" as the tutorial states.